-Making a Mental Health Power of Attorney
+What is a Mental Health Power of Attorney?

 The individual granting control is known as the "principal," and the people or entities receiving powers are known as the "agents."
 Designed for all U.S. residents, Mental Health Power of Attorney forms from Rocket Lawyer can be fully customized for your specific scenario.
 As a result of this official document, your agent can provide confirmation to healthcare providers and other parties that they can legally act in your interest when you are not able.

 When to use a Mental Health Power of Attorney:

 - You want to designate someone to make decisions for your mental health care if you are unable to do so yourself.

 - You anticipate treatment in a mental health facility.

 - Your mental health is declining or you have been diagnosed with a condition that may lead the inability to make mental health care decisions for yourself.

 I, , having the capacity to make mental health decisions, authorize my designated health care agent to make certain decisions on my behalf regarding my mental health care.
 If I have not expressed a choice in this document, I authorize my agent to make the decision that my agent determines is the decision I would make if I were competent to do so.

 I understand that mental health care includes any care, treatment, service or procedure to maintain, diagnose, treat or provide for mental health, including any medication program and therapeutic treatment.
 Electroconvulsive therapy may be administered only if I have specifically consented to it in this document.
 I will be the subject of laboratory trials or research only if specifically provided for in this document.
 Mental health care does not include psychosurgery or termination of parental rights.

 I understand that my incapacity will be determined by examination by a psychiatrist and one of the following: another psychiatrist, psychologist, family physician, attending physician or mental health treatment professional.
 Whenever possible, one of the decision makers shall be one of my treating professionals.